St. Saviour's church, Eddington, was built in 1868, and closed c1956.

 On the retirement of Rev Gray in 1900, it was revealed that he had, amongst other kindnesses, provided an endowment for St. Saviour's.

 In 1901 women were introduced to the choir for the frst time.

-In Dec 1951, new wrought iron gates at the entrance to St Saviour's Church were installed in memory of Mr & Mrs Astley.
+In December 1951, new wrought iron gates at the entrance to St. Saviour's Church were installed in memory of Mr & Mrs Astley.
 The dedication service was led by Bishop Roscow Sheddon, Vicar of Wantage.

-The churchyard north of St Saviour's Church is the parish cemetery.
+The churchyard north of St. Saviour's Church is still the parish cemetery.

 It is a Giant Redwood (Sequoiadendron giganteum, otherwise known as Giant sequoia, Wellingtonia or Californian redwood).
 These wonderful trees were introduced into the UK (by William Lobb) in 1853.
-The St Saviour's tree is huge (perhaps 120 feet high), and was probably planted when the additional two acres was added to the St Saviour's churchyard in 1891.
-It is interesting to note that from this tree one can see the other Giant Redwood in Hungerford, which stands in the grounds of the old Priory off Priory Road (now Redwood House). [with thanks to Dr Jimmy Whittaker, Jan 2018, for help with this section].
+The St. Saviour's tree is growing well (about 21m tall in 2019), and was probably planted when the additional two acres was added to the St. Saviour's churchyard in 1891.
+It is interesting to note that from this tree one can see the other Giant Redwood in Hungerford, which stands in the grounds of the old Priory off Priory Road (now Redwood House).
+[With thanks to Dr Jimmy Whittaker, January 2018].

 - Parish Magazines, esp Feb 1873, Jul 1873, Sep 1873, Nov 1873.
 Mar 1885, Aug 1885, Jun 1886, Sep-Oct 1890, Apr 1891.

 The following information was sent by Dr Jimmy Whittaker, January 2018: